 If you’re interested in outdoor activities, you’ll want to allow extra time to enjoy the area’s natural beauty, whether hiking in the nearby mountains or strolling along the waterfront.
 You can explore the city’s top attractions, such as riding the historic Great Wheel, visiting the Museum of Pop Culture, and exploring the city’s vibrant neighborhoods.

 A one-week stay would allow visitors to enjoy outdoor activities like hiking in the nearby Cascade Mountains, kayaking on Lake Union, or whale watching on Puget Sound.

-From the iconic Space Needle to the lively Pike Place Market, there’s plenty to see and do in this vibrant city.
+From the iconic Space Needle to the lively Pike Place Market, this vibrant city has plenty to see and do.
 And, with a delectable food and drink scene, you’ll want to take your time sampling all the delicious offerings.

 But if you’re short on time or only interested in exploring a specific city area, you could probably get away with spending just 1-2 days in Seattle.
 For example, if you’re mainly interested in the city’s food scene, you could spend a day or two samplings the best that Seattle offers, from fresh seafood to farm-to-table fare.